seedler1/cs272-custom-env/README.md

 ## Action Space
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
+The action is a dictionary mapping with the following mapping 1 : Raise $100
+2 : Fold
 ## Rewards
 <!-- See the Cart Pole Env example https://gymnasium.farama.org/environments/classic_control/cart_pole/ -->
+A reward of 1 is given if the agent wins the hand.
+A reward of 0 if the agent ties with the villain or folds.
+A reward of -1 is given if the agent loses the hand.

 ## RL Algorithm